Governor of Sivas

-The Governor of Sivas (Turkish: Sivas Valiliği) is the bureaucratic state official responsible for both national government and state affairs in the Province of Sivas.
-Similar to the Governors of the 80 other Provinces of Turkey, the Governor of Sivas is appointed by the Government of Turkey and is responsible for the implementation of government legislation within Sivas.
-The Governor is also the most senior commander of both the Sivas provincial police force and the Sivas Gendarmerie.
+The Governor of Sivas (Turkish: Sivas Valiliği) is the bureaucratic state official responsible for national government and state affairs in Sivas Province, Turkey.
+Similar to the governors of the 80 other provinces of Turkey, he is appointed by the Government of Turkey and is responsible for the implementation of government legislation within Sivas.
+He is also the most senior commander of the provincial police force and Gendarmerie.

 Appointment

 The Governor of Sivas is appointed by the President of Turkey, who confirms the appointment after recommendation from the Turkish Government.
 The Ministry of the Interior first considers and puts forward possible candidates for approval by the cabinet.
-The Governor of Sivas is therefore not a directly elected position and instead functions as the most senior civil servant in the Province of Sivas.
+The Governor of Sivas is therefore not a directly elected position and instead functions as the most senior civil servant in Sivas.

 Term limits

-The Governor is not limited by any term limits and does not serve for a set length of time.
-Instead, the Governor serves at the pleasure of the Government, which can appoint or reposition the Governor whenever it sees fit.
+The governor is not limited by any term limits and does not serve for a set length of time.
+Instead, he serves at the pleasure of the government, which can appoint or reposition him whenever it sees fit.
 Such decisions are again made by the cabinet of Turkey.
 The Governor of Sivas, as a civil servant, may not have any close connections or prior experience in Sivas Province.
-It is not unusual for Governors to alternate between several different Provinces during their bureaucratic career.
+It is not unusual for governors to alternate between several different provinces during their bureaucratic career.

 Functions

-The Governor of Sivas has both bureaucratic functions and influence over local government.
-The main role of the Governor is to oversee the implementation of decisions by government ministries, constitutional requirements and legislation passed by Grand National Assembly within the provincial borders.
-The Governor also has the power to reassign, remove or appoint officials a certain number of public offices and has the right to alter the role of certain public institutions if they see fit.
-Governors are also the most senior public official within the Province, meaning that they preside over any public ceremonies or provincial celebrations being held due to a national holiday.
-As the commander of the provincial police and Gendarmerie forces, the Governor can also take decisions designed to limit civil disobedience and preserve public order.
-Although mayors of municipalities and councillors are elected during local elections, the Governor has the right to re-organise or to inspect the proceedings of local government despite being an unelected position.
+The Governor of Sivas has bureaucratic function in and influence over local government.
+The main job is oversight of the implementation of decisions by government ministries, constitutional requirements and legislation passed by Grand National Assembly within the provincial borders.
+He also has the power to reassign, remove or appoint officials a certain number of public offices and has the right to alter the role of certain public institutions as seen fit.
+Governors are also the most senior public official within the province, meaning that they preside over any public ceremonies or provincial celebrations being held due to a national holiday.
+As the commander of the provincial police and Gendarmerie forces, the governor can also take decisions designed to limit civil disobedience and preserve public order.
+Although mayors of municipalities and councillors are elected during local elections, the governor has the right to reorganise or to inspect the proceedings of local government despite being an unelected position.